2 weeks: GB£945 / US$1595

 requires work visas for all volunteers of all nationalities joining the

-Noah's Ark program (new change since March 2008).
+Noah's Ark program.
 Noah's Ark has

 engaged a company in Windhoek to process all work visa applications and

-the application fee will be $95 USD.
+the application fee will be $99 USD.
 Please submit your visa

 application with passport copy and document of independence 6 weeks before